denoland/manual/basics/permissions.md

 execute it then any parameters can be passed.
 For example if you pass `--allow-run=cat` then the user can use `cat` to read any file.

-You can restrict certain executables to never be accessible by using `--deny-run` flag:
+You can restrict certain executables to never be accessible by using the `--deny-run` flag:

 ```shell